onramper/docs/docs/API-Reference.md

 ## Partner context / tx identifier
 You can add your own transaction identifier / data field to your users' transactions by using a partnerContext.
 This allows you to (for example) track which user buys/deposits what currency & what amount.

 If you would like to receive a custom data set by you in the webhook payload you should send it in the body of the `POST` request of the [first step]('#first-step') of the purchase process.
 The first step of any purchase process is the step defined in the `nextStep` attribute of the `/rate` response.
-Currently is functionality is only available for `Moonpay` and `Wyre`.

-⚠️ Please, note that not all our gateways support a partner context, for now, see [Available gateways]('#available-gateways') section for more info.
-Soon all gateways will support this feature.

 The partner context is returned for completed transactions using webhooks.